ecmadrid/sociplus/README.md

 Database classes based on SOCI for C and C++

-Copyright (c) 2014 Juan Sánchez Rangel
+Copyright (c) 2014 Juan Sánchez Rangel.

 Ready to open with CodeBlocks in MS Windows.